How Much Emergency Savings Do Retirees Need?

 Compare those expenses to your estimated retirement income, including income you plan to draw from tax-advantaged retirement plans, a pension, Social Security, an annuity, or your taxable investment accounts.
 The goal is to determine the minimum baseline amount you need in income each month to cover your most essential living expenses.

 Next, decide how large of an emergency fund you'd like to have.
 Most experts recommend having three to six months' worth of emergency savings during your working years.
 But in retirement, you may want to increase that to 12 or even 18 months' worth if you want to be on the safe side and ensure that you'll have enough money to cover any curve balls life may throw at you.

 The final number you need for your emergency savings is simply the baseline amount you need for monthly expenses times the number of months you want to cover.
 For example, if you want to save a 12-month emergency fund and your monthly expenses in retirement are $5,000, you'd need to have $60,000 earmarked for emergency savings.

-Just keep in mind that with savings accounts, you're limited to six withdrawals per month under federal Regulation D. You may want to keep part of your emergency savings in checking to handle smaller financial blips while leaving the rest in savings to allow it to grow until a larger emergency expense comes along.
+Just keep in mind that with savings accounts, you're limited to six withdrawals per month under Federal Regulation D (excluding transactions made through a teller or ATM).
+You may want to keep part of your emergency savings in checking to handle smaller financial blips while leaving the rest in savings to allow it to grow until a larger emergency expense comes along.